CDCgov/RecordLinker/docs/site/reference.md

     that feature is in determining whether two patient records are a true match, as opposed to a match by random chance).
 Use the kwargs parameter to specify the fuzzy match threshold and log-odds ratio based on training.
 Example: `{"kwargs": {"thresholds": {"FIRST_NAME": 0.8}, "log_odds": {"FIRST_NAME": 6.8}}}`

+### Initial Algorithm Configurations

+By default (this can be overridden via an environment variable, see the [Configuration](configuration.md) guide for more info), the application is configured to be initialized with two starting algorithms;
+dibbs-basic and dibbs-enhanced.
+The intention of these two configurations are as follows:

+`dibbs-basic`

+:   The DIBBs Default Algorithm.
+Based on field experimentation and statistical analysis, this
+    deterministic two-pass algorithm combines geographical and personal information to maximize linkage quality while minimizing false positives.

+`dibbs-enhanced`

+:   The DIBBs Log-Odds Algorithm.
+This optional algorithm uses statistical correction to adjust
+    the links between incoming records and previously processed patients (it does so by taking advantage of the fact that some fields are more informative than others—e.g., two records matching on MRN is stronger evidence that they should be linked than if the records matched on zip code).
+It can be used if additional granularity in matching links is desired.
+However, while the DIBBs Log-Odds Algorithm can create higher-quality links, it is dependent on statistical updating and pre-calculated population analysis, which requires some work on the part of the user.
+This is useful for cases where additional precision or stronger matching criteria are required.

+:   A basic configuration that uses the `BIRTHDATE` and `LAST_NAME` features to determine if a match
+    is present.
+The `BIRTHDATE` feature is compared using a direct match, while the `LAST_NAME` feature is compared using a fuzzy match with a JaroWinkler similarity measure and a threshold of 0.8.